jackyzha0/jackyzha0.github.io/content/thoughts/information foraging.md

 3. Length

 ### Enrichment
-Techniques, tools, and interactions, that maximize the itility of the information foraging.
+Techniques, tools, and interactions, that maximize the utility of the information foraging.
 This can happen either between patches or within patches.

 **But**, a good user experience involves web pages that are designed so that the user can get the maximum relevant information in the minimum amount of time.